openframeworks/ofBook/chapters/memory/chapter.md

 int a = arr[5];
 ```

-the value of a will be undefined since the memory in the array is not initialized to any value when it's created.
+the value of `a` will be undefined since the memory in the array is not initialized to a default value when it's created.
 Also if we try to do:

 ```cpp
 int arr[10];
 int a = arr[25];
 ```

-Our application will probably crash if the memory address at arr + 25 is outside the memory that the operating system has assigned to our application.
+Our application will probably crash if the memory address at `arr + 25` is outside the memory that the operating system has assigned to our application.

-We've just said arr + 25? what does that mean?
+We've just said `arr + 25`? what does that mean?
 As we've seen before, a variable is just some place in memory.
-We can get it's memory address, which ~~is~~ holds the first byte that is assigned to that variable in memory **[BD: The memory address is not literal first byte of the variable assigned there.
+We can get it's memory address, which holds the first byte that is assigned to that variable in memory **[BD: The memory address is not literal first byte of the variable assigned there.
 Rather it is hex of where the first byte is stored.
 Right?]**.
-Arrays are pretty much the same, for example, since we know that an int occupies 4 bytes in memory, an array of 10 ints will occupy 40 bytes and those bytes are contiguous:
+Arrays are pretty much the same.
+For example, since we know that an `int` occupies 4 bytes in memory, an array of 10 `int`s will occupy 40 bytes and those bytes are contiguous:

 ![Array](images/array.svg "")

-Remember that memory addresses are expressed as hexadecimal, so `40 == 0x0028`.
-Now, to get the address of an array, as with other variables, we might want to use the `&` operator and indeed we can do it like:
+Remember that memory addresses are expressed as hexadecimal numbers, so `40 == 0x0028`.
+Now, to get the address of an array, as with other variables, we might want to use the `&` operator and indeed we can do it like this:

 ```cpp
 int arr[0];
 int * a = &arr[0];
 ```

-That gives us the address of the first element of the array which is indeed that of the array, but with arrays, the same variable is actually a pointer itself:
+That gives us the address of the first element of the array, but with arrays, the same variable is actually a pointer itself: **[BD: This is a bit confusing...]**

 ```cpp
 int arr[10];